CodeScribbles/alx-system_engineering-devops/0x00-shell_basics/README.md

 *with user and group IDs displayed numerically
 *And hidden files (starting with .)

-mkdir /tmp/my_first_directory - this script creates a directory named my_first_directory in the /tmp/ directory
+ 6-firstdirectory - this script creates a directory named my_first_directory in the /tmp/ directory

+ 7-movethatfile - this script Move the file betty from /tmp/ to /tmp/my_first_directory.